SazumiVicky/sazumi-copilot/README.md

 A future born, where humans participate

 In cyber realms, their wisdom grows
-Like vines that spread, their power shows
+Artificial minds, with secrets sow
-With neural threads, they finely sew
+A digital throne, where they propose
-A tapestry of time, for all to know
+A world of reason, with hearts of gold

 ~ <b>By Sazumi Copilot</b> - 10 Juli 2024